IamSebastianDev/vay.js/readme.md

 Your element should now read "Hello World!".

 ### Translating dynamic content
-Sometimes you'll want to use Vay with a JavaScript Library or simply with dynamically created Elements.
-For that case, Vay provides the 'translate' method, that will directly translate a Token and return a Phrase string.
+Sometimes you'll want to use Vay with a JavaScript Library or with dynamically created elemeents.
+For that case, Vay provides the 'translate' method, that will directly translate a **Token** and return a **Phrase** string.
 Consider a example like this:

 ```JS
 /*